jimporter/mike/README.md

 Once you've installed mike, you might also want to set up shell-completion for it.
-If you have [shtab][shtab] installed, you can do this with `mike dump-completion`, which will print the shell-completion code for your shell.
+If you have [shtab][shtab] installed, you can do this with `mike generate-completion`, which will print the shell-completion code for your shell.
 For more details on how to set this up, consult shtab's [documentation][shtab-setup].